-To all the parents who want to name their kid Lord or Corporal, we’ve got some bad news for you – your ‘unusual’ choice is banned in Australia.
+To all the parents who want to name their kid Lord or Corporal, we’ve got some bad news for you – your ‘unusual’ choice of baby name is banned in Australia.

 The Victorian Government has recently released a list of banned baby names – prohibited under the Births, Deaths and Marriages Registration Act of 1996.

-Check out the full list of names below, apologies in advance to the parents who had their heart set on Bishop for their son…
+Check out the full list of illegal baby names in Australia below, apologies in advance to the parents who had their heart set on Bishop for their son…

 37. Prime Minister